Andrew-Mackay/laravel-vue-spa-blog/README.md

 The site also includes an about section to provide an overview of the blog.

 ## Technology
 The backend of this project uses the [Laravel](https://laravel.com/) PHP framework whilst the frontend utilizes the [Vue.js](https://vuejs.org/) JavaScript framework.
 The project has been containerized using [Docker](https://www.docker.com/) with the aid of the [Laradock](https://laradock.io/) project.
+To store blog images, [Cloudinary](https://cloudinary.com/) is used.
+This will require you to sign up for an account (free).

 ## Getting Started